marcorosso768/marcorosso768.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-If you are here not by a mistake, welcome to my personal website!
+Welcome to my personal website!
+I'm glad you're here on purpose!

 I am a 4<sup>th</sup> year Ph.D. student in Economics under the supervision of [Paolo Vanin](https://sites.google.com/site/paolovanin/) and a Research Fellow under the supervision of [Giovanni Prarolo](https://sites.google.com/site/giovanniprarolo/) at the University of Bologna